ibm-cloud-docs/vpc/bare_metal_server_about.md

 ### BYOL
 {: #bare-metal-byol-benefit}

 Maximize the value of your own licensing.
 Bring your own license with {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.bm_is_short}} for VPC with iPXE.
-For more information see [Network booting your own operating system with Bare Metal Servers on VPC](/docs/vpc?topic=vpc-network-boot-bare-metal-servers&interface=ui).
+For more information, see [Network booting your own operating system with Bare Metal Servers on VPC](/docs/vpc?topic=vpc-network-boot-bare-metal-servers&interface=ui).

 ### Rapid scaling
 {: #bare-metal-rapid-scaling-benefit}